dohliam/stream2chromecast/README.md

 So, if we then played a second file without the -enqueue parameter, it would terminate the first one about a minute before the end.

 For example, imagine a script that plays a list of music videos by running stream2chromecast on each one.
-The first instance of the command would complete around a minute before the end of the first video.
+The first instance of the command would complete around a minute before the end of the first video's playback.
-The next command would use the -enqueue parameter to wait for the first video to complete playback before starting.
+The next command should use the -enqueue parameter to wait for the first video to complete playback before starting.

 ###Configuration